openvax/ott-wu-2017-data/README.md

 # ott-wu-2017-data
 Machine readable data from [An Immunogenic Personal Neoantigen Vaccine for Melanoma Patients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5577644/)

+## Supplementary information 3

+Summary of the number of identified somatic mutations, predicted HLA binders and synthesized immunizing peptides for Patients 1-10

 ## Supplementary information 4

 Summary of expression and class I prediction related to the immunizing peptides for Patients 1-6